Contact Overland Solutions for all your custom modifications and setup for overland travel.

 Location: Seattle, WA - PNW, the Motherland

 After the mud had dried I noticed that there was still a peculiar wet spot on my right fork, boot, and pant-leg.
-I could tell immediately that my right fork seal had failed from all the mud and puked it’s innards everywhere.
-I added that to the fix list to get done while in Fairbanks.
+Guess my right fork seal had had enough and decided it would be easier to die than do it's job.
+In the process it went out in a fanfare and puked it’s innards everywhere.
+I added new fork seals to the fix list to get done while in Fairbanks.

-The last few days have been spent doing laundry (I’m traveling super light though so don’t really have much), eating a ton of food, hanging out with Sophie and Thaddaeus (my friends I’m staying with in town), lounging in the local hot springs, scoping out the wildlife by the cabin, and trying to be a bit more Alaskan by shooting some guns.
+The last few days have been spent doing laundry (I’m traveling realitively light though so don’t really have much), eating a ton of food, hanging out with Sophie and Thaddaeus, lounging in the local hot springs, scoping out the wildlife by my friends cabin we are staying in, and trying to be a bit more Alaskan and shooting some guns.

-Pops flew out on the 1st to get back to work leaving the bike for my buddy Koshal who is flying in Wednesday night to meet-up with us here in Fairbanks for the 4th of July.
-After that we’ll both continue on riding South towards Anchorage to visit some friends there.
-Then…well we’ll see where we want to go when the time comes.
-For now, I’m going to continue enjoying the fair-banks they have here in Alaska.
+Unfortunately my Fasha (pops, dad, etc) flew out on the 1st to get back to work so this leg of the trip together with him is complete.
+It's been a blast Dad and I'm stoked that we got to together and see this part of North America together!
+On the bright side he'll be tagging-in my buddy Koshal who will be riding the next few weeks and back down to Seattle with me.
+Kosh is flying in Wednesday night to meet-up with us here in Fairbanks for the 4th of July which will be sweet.
+After that we’ll both continue on riding South towards Anchorage and probably meet up with one of Kosh's friends from undergrad who's family lives there.
+Then(?)…well we’ll see where we want to go from there when the time comes.
+Not having a fixed agenda or plan sure is nice.
+For now, I’m going to continue enjoying this interesting and wild little oasis up in the north of Alaska.

 __________________